EpoxyD/AdCap/README.md

-# A blatent Adventure Capitalist ripoff
+# A blatant Adventure Capitalist ripoff

 Made with little love for Java EE